hjoliver/admin/docs/proposal-spawn-on-d.md

 with graph-based Spawn-On-Demand (SoD) back in [cylc/cylc-flow#993](https://github.com/cylc/cylc-flow/issues/993).

-The ultimate solution probably looks like [cylc/cylc-flow#3304](https://github.com/cylc/cylc-flow/issues/3304) but that involves a major refactoring of the codebase for Cylc 9.

-In fact SoD is technically orthogonal to other Cylc 9 plans and can be implemented easily within the current framework, by simply getting task proxies to spawn downstream tasks on demand instead of next-cycle successors on submit.
+The ultimate event-driven solution is for Cylc 9 [cylc/cylc-flow#3304](https://github.com/cylc/cylc-flow/issues/3304) but SoD itself can actually be implemented before then by simply getting task proxies to spawn children on demand instead of next-cycle successors on submit.
-This will simplify Cylc internals and will only make future Cylc 9 changes easier to implement in the future.
+This will simplify Cylc internals and usage, and will make Cylc 9 changes easier to implement in the future.

 ## Advantages of SoD

-- Dramatic reduction in task pool size (e.g. 10-100x in large workflows)
-  - No need to hold many waiting and succeded tasks in addition to the "active" ones
+- **Dramatically smaller task pool**
-  - No need for dynamic dependency matching (update prerequisites directly)
+- **No need for dynamic dependency matching** (update prerequisites directly)
-  - Lighter load on the UI; the graph view becomes usable in large workflows
-- A graph-based "window on the workflow" that is easy for users to understand.
+- **An easily understood graph-based "window on the workflow"**
-  - (try explaining SoS to users!)
-- Suicide triggers not needed for alternate path branching
+- **No suicide triggers to achieve alternate path branching**
-    - the unused path does not get spawned in the first place
-- Task instances can run out of (cycle point) order
+- **Task instances can run out of (cycle point) order**
-  - No stalled workflows due to unspawned waiting tasks downstream of a failed task
+- **No stalling with unspawned tasks downstream of a failed task**
-- "Re-flow" sub-graphs of the workflow by simply triggering the top task
+- **"Re-flow" the graph by simply re-triggering a task**
-  - (automatic partial triggering by the original flow is difficult though)
-- Solves the first-instance problem of task definitions added mid-run
-  - (in SoS users have to add the first instance manually - after which it will spawn its own next-cycle successor - because we can't guess which instance should be the first one; in SoD the right one will appear on demand)

-## Implementation Overview
+- **No need to manually insert first instances of new tasks added mid-run**

+## Implementation: Basic Concept

-During graph parsing, record exaclty who depends on each task output.
+During graph parsing record who depends on each task output (currently tasks know their own prerequisites and outputs, but not who depends on the outputs).
 Then:
 1. At start-up auto-spawn tasks with no one upstream to do it for them, and continue to do this as the workflow evolves
+   - (We can avoid this with future enhancements - see below)
-1. As completed outputs are reported, spawn (if not already spawned) downstream tasks that depend on them, and update their prerequisites directly
+1. As outputs are completed, spawn (if not already spawned) downstream tasks that depend on them, and update their prerequisites directly
-   - tasks with multiple prerequisites are handled by partially-satisfied waiting tasks (potentially requiring suicide triggers or automatica housekeeping - but much less than in SoS)
-   - tasks with conditional prerequisites
+   - (some housekeeping of waiting tasks is required - see below)
-1. Remove finished tasks (succeeded or failed) so long as doing so won't empty the task pool
+1. Remove finished tasks (succeeded or failed) as soon as all of their parents have finished (see below)
+   - unless removing them would empty the task pool (see below)
+   - (some housekeeping of finished tasks is required - see below)

 ### Consequences